The main scope

 The focal ratio is f/6.7 this is fast enough for many famous objects, but too slow for fainter objects or even narrowband imaging.

 The Steeltrack is 2″ in diameter and it has no thread.
 It is designed for clamping equipment at the eyepiece side, only.
 In my opinion threaded connection of photographic equipment is to prefer.
 The diameter of 2 inches is large enough for APS-C size chips but too small for full format.
-Although the lens shall be full format capable the focuser vignettes too much in that case.
+Although the lens shall be full format capable the Focuser vignettes too much in that case.
 Hence the system is limited to APS-C, smaller or similar sizes.

-Because of the focuser the scope is only suited for some certain reducers.
+Because of the Focuser the scope is only suited for some certain reducers.
 I tried the TS 0.79x reducer and the Tele Vue TRF-2008 which both are clamped 2 inch ones.
 The TS reducer gave good results and increased speed up to f/5.3.
 The price to pay for that was slightly larger star-images, I would say.

 Definition of the successor